 The last ingredient is cilantro.
 You can leave it out if you are a cilantro hater.
 But it adds so much!
 Ahh I feel so sorry for all you cilantro-is-soap people.
 I know it’s a genetic thing but you are seriously missing out.

-Then pour the cooled syrup over the top, and that’s it!
+Pour the cooled syrup over the top of the chopped veggies, and that’s it!
 This salad is best served right away.
-Only use as much syrup as you think you will need, and only add syrup to the veggies you know you will eat.
+Only use as much syrup as you think you will need, and only add syrup to the veggies you know you will eat right away.
 You can always add more.

 You can store the syrup by itself in the fridge for several weeks.
 I don’t recommend storing the dressed salad in the fridge; the cucumbers get soft, and the syrup gets watered down and eventually takes on a slightly bitter taste.
 It’s best to store the veggies and syrup separately if there are leftovers.